The Best Time to Buy Airline Tickets

 Airline ticket prices often change, so shopping for airfare can be very frustrating.

 You might be left wondering -- when is the best time to buy airline tickets -- and how can I save money on airfare?

-Chances are, you have better things to do than sit at your computer for hours, playing guess and check to find what makes airfare cheaper and what makes it more expensive.
+Chances are, you have better things to do than sitting at your computer for hours, playing guess and check to find what makes airfare cheaper and what makes it more expensive.

 Luckily, there are several quick tips that you can follow that are proven to save money.
 Many travelers have been collaborating for years, sharing what has and hasn't worked for them, in order to create a list of ways to save money -- tips that bust the airline industry secrets.
 With these tips, you can spend more time doing what you love, and less time worrying about the cost of airfare.